 - highway safety

 - impact on the amenity of neighbouring sites

 - how the site is laid out and

 - whether the number of pitches is appropriate.

 Deliveries of essential goods

-The Government asks LPAs to take a positive approach during the HGV driver shortage.
-This will make sure planning controls are not a barrier to deliveries.
+The Government has asked that LPAs take a positive approach.
+This will make sure planning controls are not a barrier to working hours on construction sites.

 We have produced planning guidance for temporary pop up campsites.